OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 The function **TENSORFLOW.IMAGE.RESIZE** resizes the tensor using two arguments:
  - *images* which is the tensor returned by the decode function
+ - *size* which is the size to which it must be resized, since ResNet50 is being used for this project, the images have been resized to 224.
+ -
- - *size* which is the size to which it must be resized It further takes an argument named *method*, which specifies the techniques used to interpolate the pixels whether they are compressed or expanded.
+It further takes an argument named *method*, which specifies the techniques used to interpolate the pixels whether they are compressed or expanded.

 Next, a data augmentation function (**TENSORFLOW.IMAGE.RANDOM_FLIP_LEFT_RIGHT**) is used as it helps to replace the current picture with an alternate version of the same image.
 Because the model is searching in seven distinct regions, it is able to generalize better over photos.
+Finally, we restore the tensor to its original label.

 ## * Tensorflow Dataset Object Creation